xieyaoyue/tp/docs/DeveloperGuide.md

 Below shows an example of usage:

 1. User executes the `summary 2020` command to get the amount spent during year 2020.
+2. The `summary` command will first update the current currency symbol.
-2. The `summary` command calls the `SpendingList#getSpendingAmountTime` which checks the spending date of every items stored in the memory.
+3. The `summary` command calls the `SpendingList#getSpendingAmountTime` which checks the spending date of every items stored in the memory.
-3. If the item is spent during year 2020, the amount spent will be summed up.
+4. If the item is spent during year 2020, the amount spent will be summed up.
-4. The `summary` command will also call the `SpendingList#getSpendingAmountCategory` to sum up the expenses in each categories during the year 2020.
+5. The `summary` command will also call the `SpendingList#getSpendingAmountCategory` to sum up the expenses in each categories during the year 2020.

 The following sequence diagram illustrates how this feature works.<br>